-Premarital agreements in the context of a common law marriage
+Premarital agreements in the context of a common-law marriage

 Benefits to a cohabitation agreement

 Even if you and your partner are not wealthy, you can both stand to benefit from an agreement like this.
-People will often include budgetary items for their family inside of a cohabitation agreement which intends to control costs for the family.
+People will often include budgetary items for their family inside of a cohabitation agreement that intends to control costs for the family.

-If you all hold life insurance policies or other financial documents that involve the other those documents may be included by reference within the cohabitation agreement as well.
+If you all hold life insurance policies or other financial documents that involve the other, those documents may be included by reference within the cohabitation agreement as well.

-For any premarital document or agreement to be considered valid, a judge must rule that both sides to the agreement were represented, or had the opportunity to be represented, by an attorney.
+For any premarital document or agreement to be considered valid, a judge must rule that both sides to the agreement were represented or had the opportunity to be represented by an attorney.

 Questions about cohabitation agreements and common law marriage?
 Contact the Law Office of Bryan Fagan, PLLC

-To learn more about cohabitation agreements and common law marriage please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
+To learn more about cohabitation agreements and common law marriage, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
 One of our licensed family law attorneys is only a phone call away and can meet with you six days a week to discuss your situation.
 We represent clients across southeast Texas and would be honored to discuss doing the same for you and your family.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"